Steve Montador: National Hockey League

 Montador played full-time on the Panthers' defence; he finished the 2005–06 season with 58 games played combined between the two teams, scored 2 goals and added 5 assists.
 He then recorded nine points in 72 games in 2006–07 and then set personal highs in games played (73), goals (8) and points (23).
 Following the season, Montador left the Panthers and returned to the west as he signed a one-year contract with the Anaheim Ducks.
 His stay in Anaheim was short lived as, after recording 20 points in 65 games for the team, the Ducks traded Montador on March 4, 2009, to the Boston Bruins in exchange for Petteri Nokelainen.
 He finished the regular season with an assist in 13 games, then added four points in 11 playoff games.

 Again a free agent, Montador signed a two-year, $3.1 million contract with the Buffalo Sabres.
 The team hoped that he could add a physical presence to their team after losing Jaroslav Špaček to the Montreal Canadiens.

 Montador recorded 23 points in 78 games for Buffalo in 2009–10 then posted the highest totals of his career of 21 assists and 26 points, in 73 games, in 2010–11.
 However, his play declined late in the season, and he was ultimately left out of the lineup as a healthy scratch for Buffalo's deciding game seven (a loss) to the Philadelphia Flyers; Consequently, the team opted not to re-sign Montador and traded his rights to the Chicago Blackhawks on June 28, 2011, for a seventh round selection in the 2011 NHL Entry Draft.
 Chicago immediately signed him to a four-year, $11 million contract.

 Montador appeared in 52 games for the Blackhawks in 2011–12, scored five goals and added nine assists.
 However his season was ended after he suffered a serious concussion during a game.

-He required almost a full year to recover from the injury, and as a result played only 14 games for Chicago's AHL affiliate, the Rockford IceHogs late in the 2012–13 season before Chicago opted to buy-out the remaining two years of his contract.
+He required almost a full year to recover from the injury and as a result missed the final weeks of the season and the playoffs for the Blackhawks and played only 14 games for Chicago's AHL affiliate, the Rockford IceHogs late in the 2012–13 season before Chicago opted to buy-out the remaining two years of his contract.
 Montador left the NHL to join Croatian team Medveščak Zagreb of Kontinental Hockey League (KHL).
 He appeared in 11 games for Medveščak and recorded three assists in what was the final season of his career.